Common loon: Moult

 The scaly juvenile plumage is retained until January or February of the year following hatching, when a lengthy moult of head and body feathers gives them a more adult-like appearance.
 Adults shed all their flight feathers simultaneously around this time, leaving them temporarily flightless, prior to gaining breeding plumage, but second-year birds delay this substantial moult until the summer.
 The adult winter plumage is attained between October and January by partial moult mainly of head, body and tail feathers.

 Genomics

-With improved gene-sequencing technology, a draft genome of the common loon has assembled and identified at least 14,169 common loon genes.
+With improved gene-sequencing technology, a draft genome of the common loon has assembled and identified at least 14,169 genes.
 80.7% of chicken genes are found in the common loon genome.
 The physiological costs of deep-water diving and long distance aerial migration of loons have greatly affected loon evolution.
 Many identified genes are candidate genes for positive selection since the common loon-chicken split 90 million years ago.
-It is theorized that these candidate genes are related to hemoglobin affinity for oxygen, solute exchange, immunoglobulin function related to immune defense, nervous system development and a number of molecular pathways related to DNA metabolic function, and G-receptor pathways potentially involved in low-light visual acuity.
+It is theorized that these candidate genes are related to haemoglobin affinity for oxygen, solute exchange, immunoglobulin function related to immune defence, nervous system development and a number of molecular pathways related to DNA metabolic function, and G-receptor pathways potentially involved in low-light visual acuity.
 For example, SLC48A, and SLC20A1 are candidate genes in the Gavia lineage for maintaining homeostasis due to maybe having a role in maintaining ion and pH balance.